micro-fame/micro-fame-starter-mongoose/README.md

-# micro-fame-starter
+# micro-fame-starter-mongoose
-Starter project for micro-fame
+Starter project for micro-fame with mongoose